|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 The Parrott rifle, invented by Robert Parker Parrott, was manufactured in different sizes, from 10-pounders up to the rare 300-pounder.
 The 10- and 20-pounder versions were used by both armies in the field during the American Civil War.
 The smaller size was much more prevalent; it came in two bore sizes: 2.9-inch (74-mm) and 3.0-inch (76-mm).
 Confederate forces used both bore sizes during the war, which added to the complication of supplying the appropriate ammunition to its batteries.

-M1861 10-pounder RML Parrot Rifle, Louisiana National Guard Museum, Louisiana, New Orleans.
+M1861 10-pounder RML Parrot Rifle, similar to this one in the National Guard Museum, New Orleans, Louisiana.
 (Author Photos)

 Portland, City Hall